The most common cause of death with sleep apnea

 We will also examine the role of sleep deprivation and its consequences, including cognitive impairment and increased risk of accidents.
 The focus will be on evidence-based research and expert opinions.

-Stay with us as we unravel the intricate relationship between death and sleep apnea, discuss ways to mitigate the risks.
+Stay with us as we unravel the intricate relationship between death and sleep apnea and discuss ways to mitigate the risks.

 Understanding Sleep Apnea and Its Types

-The disorder is categorized into three types: Obstructive Sleep Apnea (OSA), Central Sleep Apnea (CSA), and Complex Sleep Apnea Syndrome (CompSAS).
+Sleep apnea is categorized into three types: Obstructive Sleep Apnea (OSA), central sleep apnea (CSA), and Complex Sleep Apnea Syndrome (CompSAS).
 Each type has distinct causes and physiological mechanisms.

 • Obstructive Sleep Apnea (OSA)